RonanMarrinan/Latin102Portfolio/translation3.md

 Hercules led the bull alive, with whom Pasiphae layed with, from the island of Crete to Mycenae.

-Hercules killed Diomedes, the King of Thrace, and his four horses, who ate human flesh, with the slave Abdera.
+Hercules killed Diomedes, the King of Thrace, and his four horses, who ate human flesh, with the slave Abderus.
 The hourses were named Podargus, Lampon, Xanthus and Dinus.